top of page

 • Validation.

-• There is a lot of stigma associated with mental health, particularly directed at people from marginalized groups.
+• There is a lot of stigma associated with mental health and trauma, particularly directed at people from marginalized groups.
 There are also assessment and treatment options that honor language, gender, orientation and culture.

 • Empowerment

-• Take control of what you have control over.
-For example, set aside your birth plan and spend time on a postpartum support plan.
-Speak up if your provider is minimizing your mood changes during your periods or as you approach menopause.
-Seek a second opinion if a provider is not listening to you or is making you feel uncomfortable.
+• Speak up if your provider is minimizing your mood changes during your periods or as you approach menopause.
+Seek a second opinion or different treatment modality if a provider is not listening to you or is making you feel uncomfortable.

 • Encouragement

 • There may be something "wrong", but there is nothing wrong with YOU.
 Mental illness is treatable.
+Trauma is treatable.
 Suffering can be replaced by hope.
-Relationships can recover.
+Relationships with self and others can recover.

 ˈmäksē